EPRV-RCN/eprv-rcn.github.io/.github/pull_request_template.md

 Please complete this checklist before requesting review.
 PRs may be delayed if items are unchecked.

-- [ ] The “source file” link at the bottom of the page works
+- [ ] This PR makes one focused change
 - [ ] I edited the correct source Markdown file
-- [ ] All links work
+- [ ] I checked that any new links lead to the correct page/website/etc

-- [ ] This PR makes one focused change
+If adding a new page:
+- [ ] I checked that the “Interested in improving this page?" source file link at the bottom of the page works and points to the correct page
+- [ ] If appropriate, I added the page to the navbar.html file so it shows up in the navigation bar

 ## Summary